Peter Berkowitz II Transcript

 BERKOWITZ: I think so.

-KRISTOL: I mean, the most famous defense of liberty is by John Stewart Mill, who was a liberal – and a progressive in many ways, in terms of his own views of how society should be organized, relations between the sexes.
+KRISTOL: I mean, the most famous defense of liberty is by John Stuart Mill, who was a liberal – and a progressive in many ways, in terms of his own views of how society should be organized, relations between the sexes.
 But he saw this, and maybe learning from Tocqueville in part and just looking around in the 19th century, that progressivism could itself challenge, threaten liberty, the kind of uniformity of opinion, and not just the government, either.

 BERKOWITZ: Mill, I’m glad you mentioned Mill.
 Mill had an acute appreciation of this problem.
 I actually group Mill along with Burke and Tocqueville as among this tradition of freedom’s greatest thinkers, in part because he understood weaknesses of the tradition.